absd2/hashcode-2020/README.md

 # Google's Hash Code 2020
-My solutions for Google's 2020 Hash Code Practice Round.
+My solutions for Google's 2020 Hash Code practice round.
 All written in pure C.

 ## Scores
 - A - example: 16